nlohmann/std_json/proposal.md

 ```

 Of course there is also support for explicit JSON value construction, in case
-the implicit does not suit the users needs.
+the implicit does not suit the user's needs.
 For example:

 ```cpp
 // a way to express the empty array []